mintlift/JUNGOL/README.md

 This is what the app looks like on macOS:
 ![App Screenshot](screenshot.jpg)

 On first launch, the application downloads a zipped archive with a Core ML version of Stability AI's Stable Diffusion v2 base, from [this location in the Hugging Face Hub](https://huggingface.co/pcuenq/coreml-stable-diffusion-2-base/tree/main).
-This process takes a while, as several GB of data have to be d
+This process takes a while, as several GB of data have to be downloaded and unarchived.

+For faster inference, we use a very fast scheduler